top of page

 Description written in 1985 by Lila Moore

-The protagonist of the performance portrayed the poet's obsession with the mysterious woman.
-TThe performance was accompanied by a female voice reciting passages from the poem The Desire to Paint by Charles Baudelaire.
-The poem depicted the poet's desire for a mysterious woman.
-The poetic text was divided into sections by a soundtrack made of a montage of medieval music.
-The protagonist’s performance was coordinated with the poetic text, the music, and the slides projected in the background.
-The slides added further visual associations to the audio and live event, and provided the performance with changing scenery.
+The performance, titled "Lights in the Darkness," depicted the obsessed state of a poet involved in the search for a lost vision.
+In his vision, he briefly encountered a mysterious woman whom he lost in the distance and darkness of the night.
+The protagonist portrayed the poet's obsession with this mysterious woman.
+The performance was accompanied by a female voice reciting passages from the poem, The Desire to Paint by Charles Baudelaire, which also depicted the poet's desire for a mysterious woman.
+The poetic text was divided into sections with a soundtrack made of a montage of medieval music and sound effects.
+The protagonist’s performance was synchronized with the poetic text, the music, and the slides projected in the background.
+These slides added further visual associations to the audio and live performance, providing the performance with changing scenery.

-In the first section of the performance, the protagonist was seen wearing a red dress with long oval shapes of transparent plastic attached to it.
-Another oval shape made of plastic was used to crown her head as it was pulled backward and reached her back.
-The woman sat on a stool while holding sheets of white paper in one hand and a glass of wine in the other.
+In the first section of the performance, the protagonist appeared wearing a red dress with long oval shapes of transparent plastic attached to it.
+Another oval shape made of plastic was used to crown her head, as it was pulled backward and reached her back.
+The woman sat on a stool, holding sheets of white paper in one hand and a glass of wine in the other.
 She acted as if she were reciting poetry, reading from the sheets of paper as she drank the wine ecstatically.
-Simultaneously, in the background, slides depicting the city of Florence at night and a lit church interior were projected.
-The slides located the protagonist in the scenery of a city with a great artistic tradition and a religious setting.
-The audio-visual elements and live performance signified that the poet's search for the mysterious woman was compared to an ecstatic artistic and religious experience.
+Simultaneously, slides depicting the city of Florence at night and a lit church interior were projected in the background.
+The slides placed the protagonist in the scenery of a city with a great artistic tradition and a religious setting.
+The audio-visual elements and live performance signified that the poet's search for the mysterious woman was akin to an ecstatic artistic and religious experience.

-In the second section of the performance, the protagonist's search for the lost vision took place near an imaginary, dreamy-looking castle next to a silvery lake at night.
+In the second section, the protagonist's search for the lost vision took place near an imaginary, dreamy-looking castle next to a silvery lake at night.
 This location was represented by a projected slide of a dreamy castle and a lake, which served as the backdrop for the live act.
-The protagonist seemed to be signaling to an unseen presence at one of the castle's windows.
+The protagonist seemed to signal an unseen presence at one of the castle's windows.
 She signaled with flashes of light, projecting them onto a hand mirror by using a torch, holding the mirror in one hand and the torch in the other.
-She delicately created an atmosphere of playful mystery as she moved stylistically, holding the torch and the mirror, accompanied by the sound of gentle bells.
+She created an atmosphere of playful mystery as she moved stylistically, holding the torch and the mirror, accompanied by the sound of gentle bells.
+Through these gestures, she signaled to the mysterious presence, which remained unseen and unreachable.
+This section depicted the playful mystery surrounding the poet's search for the desired female presence.

-In the third section of the performance, the search intensified as the protagonist moved away from the castle's view into a field of scattered rocks and bushes.
-She was seen as attempting to invoke the lost feminine and sensual identity she was searching for.
-She sat on the ground (floor) and danced as the field was projected in the background, with the slide providing the field’s scenery.
-The music enhanced her "wild-looking" dance.
-This section depicted the poet's desire for the sensuality of his unseen vision, coupled with the frustration and isolation of his search.
+In the third section, the search intensified as the protagonist moved away from the castle's view into a field of scattered rocks and bushes.
+She attempted to invoke the lost feminine and sensual identity she sought.
+Sitting on the ground, she danced wildly as a slide projected a field in the background.
+The music heightened the intensity of her stylised movements.
+This section conveyed the poet's yearning for the sensuality of his unseen vision, coupled with the frustration and isolation of his search.

-In the fourth section of the performance, the protagonist expressed the changing attitudes of the poet toward his female vision.
-His feelings for her were described as attraction mingled with fear and lust.
-The protagonist was seen lying next to an imaginary "lake" created by a mirror placed on the floor.
-A spotlight was reflected at the center of the mirror to represent the image of the moon.
-In the background, a projected slide depicted a medieval picture of hell, showing the devil and his tormented slaves.
-(Satan by Coppo di Marcovaldo) Naked men and women were shown as they were swallowed by the devil.
-The protagonist was lying on her stomach and repeatedly raised her head and torso upwards as she supported her upper body on her bent arms.
-She opened her mouth widely and then returned to a lying position like a lizard.
-Simultaneously, the recited poetic text described the poet's changing and dramatic feelings towards the mysterious woman.
-The woman was compared by him to a mysterious full moon on a cloudy and stormy night, and the Witch of Thessaly, turning into a terrifying and demonic black sun.
+In the fourth section, the protagonist expressed the changing emotions of the poet toward his female vision, feelings described as a mix of attraction, fear, and lust.
+The protagonist lay next to an imaginary lake, represented by a mirror on the floor.
+A spotlight reflected in the center of the mirror symbolized the moon.
+In the background, a projected slide depicted a medieval painting of hell by Coppo di Marcovaldo, showing the devil and his tormented slaves.
+Naked men and women were swallowed by the devil in the image.
+The protagonist, lying on her stomach, repeatedly raised her head and torso, supporting her upper body on bent arms.
+She opened her mouth wide before returning to a prone position, reminiscent of a lizard.
+Simultaneously, the poetic text described the poet's shifting, dramatic feelings toward the mysterious woman, comparing her to a full moon on a stormy night and to the Witch of Thessaly, who transformed into a terrifying and demonic black sun.

 Lights in the Darkness by Lila Moore